cswat/phrase-guesser/README.md

 # phrase-guesser
-A fun guessing game built in Javascript
+A guessing game built in Javascript

 Similar to hangman: